cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 **NEAT** has given a good out-of-the-box suggestion for how to implement the extension model.
-However, to ensure that the solution model is well aligned with the existing Enterprise model and is performant, Svein Harald asks the DMS solution architect, Alice, to help him as he is not an expert in the implementation of the model.
+However, to ensure that the solution model is well aligned with the existing Enterprise model and is performant, Svein Harald asks the DMS solution architect, Alice, for help.

 Alice and Svein Harald have a discussion about the new concepts.
 Alice suggests that they should add an index to the `name` and `sources` properties in the `TimeseriesForecastProduct` to ensure that the queries are performant.